 Parents are welcome to watch the session.
 They can usually gain an interesting perspective and greater insight into the work from watching their child’s session.

-When most people think Structural Integration or Rolfing®, one of the first things that come to their mind is pain.
+When most people think Structural Integration, one of the first things that come to their mind is pain.

 Often, this perception is based on anecdotal accounts of sessions performed during Rolfing’s infancy, when it tended to be a less subtle and more intense discipline, frequently linked to emotionally intense types of therapies that were popular in the late-60s and early-70’s.